 A participant pointed out that the global backlog of orders is still very high, promising good economic performance in the near term.
-It was noted that this could be due to having started from a low base, tempering that view.
+At the same time, this may due to the recent low base.

-The composition of Singapore's upturn in electronics output appears to be in things such as sensors in vehicles, suggesting that the final demand composition has changed.
-Performance in this sector is expected to moderate in 2018, while forecasting the composition of final demand in the medium-term may be more uncertain than ever, given the increasing pace of change in technological infrastructure.
+The composition of Singapore's upturn in electronics output appears to be in products such as sensors in vehicles, suggesting that the final demand composition has changed.
+Performance in this sector is expected to moderate in 2018, but it is difficult to forecast the composition of final demand in the medium-term, given the increasing pace of change in technological infrastructure.